SilvaAriel/SilvaAriel.github.io/_posts/2020-10-02-garbage-collector.markdown

 An example of unreachable object that would cause Memory Leak is:

 {% highlight java %}
-Integer num = new Integer(5); // 1
+Integer num = new Integer(5);
-num = null; // 2
+num = null;
 {% endhighlight %}

-The object Integer is added to the Heap Memory, making it a live object.
+The Integer object is added to the Heap Memory, making it a live object.
 Also, the variable “num” is added to the [Stack Memory](https://www.baeldung.com/java-stack-heap#stack-memory-in-java) with a pointer to the Integer’s address in Heap Memory.

 Now the Integer object has no reference which means it’s unreachable.
 It’s a dead object.
 	If an unreachable object remains in the Heap Memory it might prevent JVM from allocating new objects in it.
 When this happens Java raises `java.lang.OutOfMemoryError`.